 Mr. Samuel Heifetz – Piano, Group Piano, Songwriting University Seminar

 Samuel Heifetz (piano) works in Arcadia as an adjunct professor from 2002.
-Besides individual (beginners, intermediate/advanced, jazz/popular) and group classes he is teaching Advanced Music Theory and Songwriters seminar.
-Samuel regularly performs in the faculty recitals and serves as an accompanist in students recitals in Arcadia University.
-Together with Dr. Murphy he advises the Musicians Forum.
+Besides individual (beginners, intermediate/advanced, jazz/popular) and group piano classes he is teaching Advanced Music Theory, Composition, Improvisation, and Songwriters seminar.
+Samuel coordinates First Fridays in the Castle concerts, performs in the faculty recitals and serves as an accompanist in students recitals in Arcadia University.

 Sam was born in Latvia and holds a master’s degree from the Latvian National Conservatory.
 He worked at the Latvian Philharmonic Society as the music director of the chamber ensemble Via Tertia, recorded many shows on Latvian and central Soviet television and radio, and performed extensively throughout the former Soviet Union and Europe.
 He also wrote music for theater and films.
 In 1988, he released the first album of instrumental Jewish music in the USSR, Jewish Impressions.
 Sam was one of the founders of the Latvian Jewish Cultural Society.